 As with any part of becoming a parent, learning how to breastfeed and express your breast milk takes time and patience.
-If you have both, it will just be a matter of time before you are milking like a pro!
+If you have both, it will just be a matter of time before you are expressing like a pro!

 Q. What is expressing?

 Expressing is quite simply how you remove milk from your breasts, either by hand (yes, that can be done!) or using a breast pump.
-And yes, it can make you feel like a dairy cow, but it means that your milk can then be given to your baby in a baby bottle (or even a cup), so that they continue to get all the goodness of breast milk even if you can’t feed them yourself from the breast.
+And yes, it can make you feel like a dairy cow, but it means that your milk can then be given to your baby in a bottle (or even a cup), so that they continue to get all the goodness of breast milk even if you can’t feed them yourself from the breast.

-Q. Why would I express my milk?
+Q. Why would I express my breast milk?

 - To build up a store of milk for when you return to work or aren’t with your baby.

 - To relieve engorged breasts (they can get very full).